sta256789/EzSmartHub/README.md

 ## **Usage**
 1. Pair the device with Apple HomeKit using the setup code (466-37-726 by default) or scan the QR code displayed on the OLED screen.
 2. Control features through Apple's Home app:
     - View real-time temperature and humidity data.
     - Toggle the relay-controlled light on or off.
     - Adjust AC settings via IR commands.
     - Change NeoPixel lighting effects.
+3. Button A
+    - On NORMAL mode
+        - Press to switch the pages(main/forecast/POP)
+        - Press and hold for about three seconds to switch the modes(NORMAL->POMODORO)
+    - On POMODORO mode
+        - Press to start/pause the current task/break
+        - Double Press quickly to skip a break
+        - Press and hold for about three seconds to switch the modes(POMODORO->NORMAL)
+4. Button B
+    - On NORMAL mode
+        - Press to toggle the OLED screen on/off
+        - Press and hold for about three seconds to manually update weatehr information
+    - On POMODORO mode
+        - Press to toggle the OLED screen on/off
+        - Press and hold for about three seconds to reset the timer

 ## **Future Improvements**
-- Add more weather information and weather forecast on the OLED screen.
 - Add more AC status on the OLED screen.
-- Implement a Pomodoro timer.
+- Optimize the Pomodoro timer.